A3XX/EavesdroppingOnPlanes/README.md

 ## Step 3: Download the ADS-B Decorder
 1. Download the file from [https://raw.githubusercontent.com/A3XX/EavesdroppingOnPlanes/main/ADSB.zip](https://raw.githubusercontent.com/A3XX/EavesdroppingOnPlanes/main/ADSB.zip)
-2. Once download is complete right click on file and Extract All, extarct these files to your C drive.
+2. Once download is complete right click on file and Extract All, extract these files to your C drive.

-## Step 4: Reboot your Laptop
+## Step 4: Reboot your laptop
-1. Please save your work and reboot the Laptop before the class.
+1. Please save your work and reboot the laptop before the class.

-## Step 5: We will compelete during class.
+## Step 5: We will complete during class.